 Technically speaking, the ERC interview is highly demanding, while the specific instructions vary between review panels.
 Having passed the first stage of the evaluation process, you will soon receive an additional letter detailing the technical infrastructure of your interview – screen size, operating system, presentation requirements, etc.

-Typically, the time allocated to the PI’s presentation ranges between 5 to 12 minutes only.
-This is followed by 15-20 minutes for Q&A.
+Based on past experience, the time allocated to the PI’s presentation ranges between 5 to 12 minutes only.
+This is followed by 15-20 minutes for Q&A. Each participating applicant will have to await specific instructions.

 Many review panels will restrict the number of slides that can be used.
 Some review panels may restrict the presentation aid to be 3 PowerPoint slides or even one slide (or one sheet) only.
 Other review panels may not allow using PowerPoint presentation at all!

-Operationally speaking, interviews are being held back-to-back, over a few days.
+Operationally speaking, interviews are being held back-to-back, over several days.
 In the process, the panel members interview dozens of applicants competing with the PI on the same spot.
 This means that the panel members also have a demanding task.
 This must be taken into account during the interview preparation.

 The do’s and don’ts for the ERC interview